Benito Mussolini: Matteotti Crisis

 On 31 December 1924, MVSN consuls met with Mussolini and gave him an ultimatum: crush the opposition or they would do so without him.
 Fearing a revolt by his own militants, Mussolini decided to drop all pretense of democracy.
 On 3 January 1925, Mussolini made a truculent speech before the Chamber in which he took responsibility for squadristi violence (though he did not mention the assassination of Matteotti).
-He did not abolish the squadristi until 1927, however.